-3.10.4.1 Function selection and control
+Function selection and control 3.10.4.1

-Via the touch screen one of the functions described above can be called up, configured and controlled.
-Selection and configuration are only possible when the output is switched off.
+Via the touchscreen one of the functions described in 3.10.1 can be selected, configured and controlled.
+This is only permissible while the DC output is switched off.

-▶ How to select a function and adjust parameters
+► How to select a function and adjust parameters

-- 1. While the DC output is switched off tap touch area MENU the main screen.
+1. While the DC output is switched off tap the touch area on the main screen.

-on
+MENU

-- 2. In the menu overview tap on the touch area and then on the desired function.
-Note: This touch area is locked as long as R mode (adjustable resistance) is activated. - 3.
-Depending on the choice of function there follows a request to which value the function generator is going to be applied: or - Adjust the parameters as you desire, like offset, amplitude and frequency for a sine wave, for example.
-4. - 5.
-Adjust the overall limits of voltage, current and power, which you can access with touch area
+2. In the menu tap on the touch area and then on the desired function.
+Note: this touch area is locked in R mode (adjustable resistance).

+3. Depending on the choice of function there follows a request to which value the function generator is going to be applied: ٥r

+4. Adjust the parameters as you desire, like offset, amplitude and frequency for a sine wave, for example.

+Adjust the overall limits of voltage, current and power in the next page.

+When entering function generator mode those limits are reset to safe values, which can prevent the function from working at all.
+For example, if you apply the selected function to the output current, then the overall current limit should not interfere and should at least be as high as offset + amplitude.

 Setting the various functions is described below.
 After setting it up, the function can be loaded.

-How to load a function
+► How to load a function

-1. After setting the values for the required signal generation, tap on the touch area rent), the DC output is switched on and the touch area START enabled.
-Only then can the function be started.
+1. After setting the values for the required signal generation, tap on the touch area